 Once an extension from a developer has been allowed, this makes the developer a ‘trusted’ source.
 Meaning that future extensions that are installed from the same developer should not be prevented by Gatekeeper from loading and should not need to have these steps repeated.
 However, software and extensions from other developers will encounter this same issue and you will need to follow these same steps.

-For additional information on Gatekeeper and the behavior described in this post, check out the below Apple support documents!
+For additional information on Gatekeeper and the behavior described in this post, check out the below Apple and DisplayLink support documents!

 Feel free to share your experiences with High Sierra in the comments below, and if you’re having issues installing driver extensions for any of your Plugable products, please email firstname.lastname@example.org and we’ll be happy to help!